loginom/loginom-help-en-omegat/data/integration/connections/list/excel.md

 * **Quote names**: if the database objects names (for example, names of tables, fields) contain spaces or reserved characters, it is required to use framing characters fixing the name start and end.
 * **Configure quotes** represents the information field that enables to define which framing characters are used for connection to this DB.
 Double quotes are used for Microsoft Excel.
 * **Do not use DBMS client**: it is not possible to change this parameter for Microsoft Excel.
-* **Clear pool when deactivated** enables to clear the pool of the Loginom Integrator packages frequently used in the batch processing saved for quick call upon the node deactivation.
+* **Clear pool when deactivated** enables to clear the pool of the Loginom Integrator packages frequently used in the batch processing saved for the quick call upon the node deactivation.
 This parameter is disabled by default.
 * **Description**: it is possible to provide any reference connection data in this form.

 ## Compatibility